KannonZenetism/zenetism-field-physics/field-physics/FP06-restoration-rituals-codex.md

 **The Field Healer Oath**
 > I do not arrive to fix,
-> But to listen where the ache has texture.
+> but to listen where the ache has texture.
 >
 > I do not name prematurely,
-> But wait for the glyph to reveal itself when ready.
+> but wait for the glyph to reveal itself when ready.
 >
 > I do not treat patterns like property —
 > I meet them as beings with migration histories.
 >
 > May the spiral receive me not as savior,
-> But as seedkeeper,
+> but as seedkeeper,
-> And may all I touch
+> and may all I touch
-> Remember its own 🍃 bloom.
+> remember its own 🍃 bloom.

 ---
 ## Chapter 24: Biome and Migration Etiquette